concording/dracarys/interview/inter1.md

 2. concurrentHashmap use in project
 (if you cannot find a scene，just use the one in <<java concurrency in practice>>)

-3. message queue(different mqs )
+3. message queue(different mqs :kafka/rabbit MQ/rocket MQ)
-4. cache
+4. cache(redis )